Monkstown, Dublin: History

 The two small local rivers met in the area now called Pakenham Road.
 The river known as Micky Briens originated in Sallynoggin.
 A lake beside Monkstown Castle had one small island.
 The coastline was ragged and rocky, with a harbour stretching over 100 yards inland at the mouth of the aforementioned rivers, adjacent to the area now occupied by the West Pier.
-Dún Laoghaire (then called Dunleary, and later Kingstown) was then a small group of houses in the area of the Purty Kitchen, and the present area of Dún Laoghaire was an area of rocky outcrops and later, quarries.
+Dún Laoghaire (then called Dunleary, and later Kingstown) was then a small group of houses in the area of the Purty Kitchen, and the present area of Dún Laoghaire was an area of rocky outcrops and, later, quarries.

-Wednesday, 18 November 1807 a night of disasters in southern Dublin.
-In a horrific storm, two sailing ships, the Rochdale and the Prince of Wales were blown onto the rocks, one at Seapoint and the other at Blackrock.
+The night of 18 November 1807 was one of disasters in south Dublin.
+In a horrific storm, two sailing ships, the Rochdale and the Prince of Wales, were blown onto the rocks, one at Seapoint and the other at Blackrock.
 About 400 lives in total were lost on that night, many of them washed up on the shore at Monkstown.
 The disaster was one of the factors which led to the building of Dún Laoghaire Harbour.
 Most of the victims were buried in Carrickbrennan Churchyard.

-The building of Dún Laoghaire harbour gave an impetus to the area, and Montpelier Parade was the first of many terraces built in the area.
-The coming of the railway in 1837 had a much greater impact.
-Firstly, it changed the topology of the coast, and secondly, it led to Monkstown becoming a commuter suburb of the city of Dublin.
+The building of Dún Laoghaire harbour gave impetus to the area, and Montpelier Parade was the first of many terraces built in the area.
+The coming of the railway in 1837 changed the topology of the coast and led to Monkstown becoming a commuter suburb of the city of Dublin.
 Most of the houses along Monkstown Road and the avenues north of that road were constructed over the next 30 years.
 The maps of 1870 show this phase completed, but the rest of Monkstown consists of mansions surrounded by extensive gardens.

 For the following 50 years there was little change.
 The post-war developments of Castle Park, Richmond, Windsor, etc. and the more recent developments of Brook Court, Monkstown Valley, and Carrickbrennan Lawn mean that there is little opportunity for further development.

-The diaries of the Rev John Thomas Hynes (1799–1868), a Catholic bishop who retired to Monkstown in 1861–68, provide a valuable insight into daily life in Monkstown in that period.
+The diaries of the Rev. John Thomas Hynes (1799–1868), a Catholic bishop who retired to Monkstown in 1861–68, provide a valuable insight into daily life in Monkstown in that period.
 Hynes lived at Bloomwood, Monkstown Avenue (later renamed Carrickbrennan Road), and later moved to Uplands, The Hill, Monkstown.
 The Hynes Diaries recount such details as the coming of gas lighting, the postal and travel facilities, church affairs, and lots of local gossip.
 The Hynes diaries are now preserved in Melbourne, but the full text has been made available online.